Panel Quantile Regression with Common Shocks: Introduction

 Our paper differs from this line of work in that we do not impose an explicit factor structure.
 Instead, within a classical linear quantile regression specification with individual fixed effects first proposed by \cite{Koenker04}, we allow time-specific common shocks to enter the regressors and the error term in a highly flexible and unspecified manner.
 This modelling choice preserves the familiar and interpretable fixed-effects quantile regression structure while accommodating rich forms of cross-sectional dependence.
 The trade-off is that we do not attempt to identify or recover an underlying factor or interactive fixed-effects structure.
 In our view, this approach strikes a reasonable balance between interpretability and flexibility.
 At the same time, it remains closely aligned with specifications that are widely utilised by empirical researchers and is simple and straightforward to implement computationally.

 The reminder of the paper is organised as follows.
-Section \ref{sec:model_estimation} presents the model and estimation procedure.
+Section \ref{sec:model_estimation} presents the baseline model and estimation procedure.
 In Section \ref{sec:main} we formalise the main statistical properties of the estimator.
 Section \ref{sec:inference} provides practical inference procedures and establishes their validity.
+Section \ref{sec:model_estimation_m} presents generalisation of our baseline results to cover serially correlated common shocks.
 Section \ref{sec:simulation} provides Monte Carlo simulations.
 Finally, Section \ref{sec:conclusion} concludes.